- What is Dry Needling?

 What are some of the conditions I can treat after I complete these courses?

-The focus of the Functional Dry Needling Level 1 course is treatment for pain management and sport related injuries.
-Participants successfully completing the Level One and Two courses will be able to treat pain and dysfunction originating from active myofascial trigger points that can lead to conditions such as: tendonopathies, movement impairments, and other orthopaedic and sport-related conditions of the following areas:
+The focus of the Functional Dry Needling® Level 1 course is treatment for pain management and sport related injuries.
+Participants successfully completing the Level 1 and 2 courses will be able to treat pain and dysfunction originating from active myofascial trigger points that can lead to conditions such as: tendonopathies, movement impairments, and other orthopaedic and sport-related conditions of the following areas:

 |Lumbar Spine||Advanced Lumbar Spine|